-Stretching along the southern end of the Great Dividing Range, between the Hunter River Catchment and the Tuggerah Lakes, Watagan Mountains are part of the Eastern Escarpment World Heritage area.
+Stretching along the southern end of the Great Dividing Range, between the Hunter River Catchment and Tuggerah Lakes, Watagan Mountains, or Watagans are part of the Eastern Escarpment World Heritage area.

-Finding wildlife in the Watagan mountains takes a little bit of effort and knowing when and where to look for it.
-One of the best and easily accessible places to base yourself for discovering the area is the Basin camping ground in Olney State Forest.
+Finding wildlife in the Watagans takes a little bit of effort and knowing when and where to look for it.
+One of the best and easily accessible places to base yourself for discovering the area is the Basin campground in Olney State Forest.
 This campground is more off the beaten path than the more popular campgrounds in the Watagans and it usually doesn’t get as busy.

 As the night falls, the Wollombi Brook Creek at the Basin campground comes to life with a cacophony of frog calls – the most audible wildlife in the Watagan mountains.
 The stream that runs past the campsite is home to a variety of species.
 The most numerous and the most vocally dominant are Perron’s tree frogs (Litoria peronii).
 They can be found clinging to aquatic vegetation, sitting on the banks of the stream or on the trees growing along the creek.

 Explorations further afield reveal even more amphibian diversity.
 The drive along Walkers Ridge road often turns up one of Australia’s largest frogs – Green tree frog (Litoria caerulea) – its barking call unmistakable in the night.

 Watagans also provides habitat for a number of threatened amphibians.
 The less disturbed creeks at the bottom of rainforest gullies are home to Stuttering frog (Mixophyes balbus) and Giant barred frog (Mixophyes iterates).
 The populations of these two species have been steadily declining over the past decades for reasons that are still unclear.